 - A drop-down menu will be displayed, showing you the details of your laptop’s GPU.

-To better understand your GPU, you can also use a Windows 10 tool called GPU-Z. After you’ve installed and opened GPU-Z, you should see some more details about GPU specs.
+To better understand your GPU, you can also use a Windows 10 tool called GPU-Z. After you install and open GPU-Z, you should see some more details about the GPU specifications.

-At this point, I think I can make a wild guess that you now know how to find the model name of your laptop and its specs.
-Try to understand your laptop model and specs before purchasing or upgrading certain components in your laptop.
+I think you know now how to find out the model name of your laptop and its technical specifications.
+Try to understand your laptop’s model and specs before you buy or upgrade certain components of your laptop.

-Leave us a comment down below and share your thoughts or questions with us if you had a challenge finding the model and specs of your laptop.
+Leave us a comment below and share your thoughts or questions if you had trouble finding your laptop’s model and specs.